 6. Afro Fusion

-Benga is one of the oldest Kenya music.
+Benga is one of the oldest types of music in Kenya.
 It has been played for almost half a century and resembles the music from the Caribbean or Cuban region.
 The tunes and instrumentals have borrowed a leaf from Samba, and Rumba.
 Artists who perform in Benga include” Ken wa Maria, Tony Nyadundo, and the late D.O.
 Misiani”.

 Kenyan rap is among the fastest growing genres of music.
 Although it has been around for more than a decade, new and fresh talent is always been discovered.
 In actual fact, rap musicians are among the best performing artists.They include “Octopizzo, Rabbit, Bamboo, Abbas, Kaligraph, X-tatic, Muthoni the Drummer queen” among others.